 Learn About Delaware Food Stamps Requirements

 The primary requirement for SNAP eligibility is a household’s income level.
-The SNAP income guidelines are based on the federal poverty level (FPL) according to the size of the household.
-In order to qualify, applicants must not exceed 130 percent of the FPL for their household size.
+The SNAP income guidelines are based on the Federal Poverty Level (FPL) according to the size of the household.
+In order to qualify, applicants must not have a gross (before taxes) household income that exceeds 200 percent of the FPL for their household size.

 However, individuals who receive Temporary Assistance for Needy Families (TANF), General Assistance (GA) or Supplemental Security Income (SSI) do not need to meet the above income requirements in order to qualify for the program.
 For more information about food stamp qualifications, download our free guide.